 The Natural History Museum

-Settled in the Garden of the State, botanical garden of acclimatization created by the East India Company, the Natural History Museum is in the premises of the Legislative Palace built in 1834 to shelter the Colonial Council.
+Located in the State Botanical Garden created by the French East India Company, the Natural History Museum uses the 1834 buildings originally constructed for the Colonial Council of La Reunion.

 The three Missions of the Museum